remotion-dev/remotion/packages/docs/docs/lambda.md

 [**See here**](/docs/lambda-setup)

+## Considerations

+Currently hardcoded but you will need to decide in the future:

+- Decide memory limit
+- Decide lambda timeout
+- Decide parallelism
+- Decide Region

 ## Limitations

 - You only have 512MB of storage available in lambda function.
 This must be sufficient for both the chunks and the output, therefore the output file can only be about ~250MB maximum.